noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

 [Login](../examples/Login.gql)

-## Creating Your App
+## Creating Your Project
-You will need to create at least one App on the Trusted Cloud.
-An app is a central container for all of your items and players.
-For example your app will appear as one of the “Collections” where your items will appear in the user’s wallet.
+You will need to create at least one Project (also known as App) on the Trusted Cloud.
+A project, is a central container for all of your items and players.
+For example, your project will appear as one of the “Collections” where your items will appear in the user’s wallet.

 [CreateApp](../examples/CreateApp.gql)